"He who fails to plan is planning to fail," Winston Churchill famously said. While he was speaking...

 Many times, after an exercise such as this, staff and faculty may forget about the plan, or campus support loses momentum.
 As the plan is put into action, it is crucial to keep employees engaged through periodic updates and celebrate individual and group achievements.
 Provide monthly updates on application statistics to the faculty and staff senates.
 Promote admissions activities and visit events in a weekly email to campus leaders.
 Report to the support staff in the enrollment management units with a monthly newsletter.
 The team-building benefits of employee participation in your SEM planning will carry over into other initiatives and can have a broad positive impact across an organization.

-If you’re looking for a shortcut to putting together an SEM plan for your institution, you can find out more about the different components of a strategic enrollment management plan and download a free SEM plan template we created here.
-Once you’ve customized the template and put it into place, we’d love to hear how it’s working for you.
+If you’re looking for a shortcut to putting together an SEM plan for your institution, you can find out more about the different components of a strategic enrollment management plan and download a free SEM plan template that we created to ensure that your strategies for increasing student enrollment are informed by your current situation.

-We have partnered with hundreds of clients to help them refine their SEM plans and reach their new student enrollment goals.
-We can help your institution with your strategic enrollment management needs, too.
+We have partnered with hundreds of clients to help them reach their new student enrollment goals.